 Of the sample, 66.2% were located in the Brisbane and Moreton areas (SEQ), with the residual 33.8% located in the remaining areas of Queensland.
-Approximately 69.3% of the sample were 45 years or older and around 62.2% of the respondents earned an annual household income greater than \$52 000.
-Self report data showed that over 65.6% of the participants were overweight or obese while 46.7% of the samples were sufficiently active for health benefits.
+Approximately 50.2% of the sample were aged 18-44 years old and approximately 67% of the respondents earned an annual household income greater than \$52 000.
+Self report data showed that over 61% of the participants were overweight or obese while 46.8% of the sample were sufficiently active for health benefits.
 Further demographics of the sample are presented in Table 1 (see Appendix).

-Awareness of the 10,000 Steps Program 2010
+Awareness of the 10,000 Steps Program 2011

 Awareness of the 10,000 Steps program was determined through the following research question using a yes no response format; 'Have you heard of the Ten Thousand (10,000) Steps program?'
-Across the total sample of Queenslanders, 64.4% of the respondents were aware of the 10,000 Steps program.
+Across the total sample of Queenslanders, 60.4% of the respondents were aware of the 10,000 Steps program.
 The prevalence of awareness across gender, age, location, years of education, household income and occupation variables are shown in Table 2 (see Appendix).
-To determine if participant characteristics influenced awareness, crude and adjusted odds ratios were calculated.
-The results of the logistical regression analysis investigating the associations between demographic variables and awareness are also presented in Table 2.
-The crude odds ratios revealed significant associations between awareness and gender, age group, location, household income, occupation and BMI category.
-Significant associations were also found between awareness and gender, age group, location and BMI category when adjusting for all demographic variables in the final model.
+To determine if participant characteristics were associated with awareness, crude and adjusted odds ratios were calculated.
+The results of the logistic regression analysis investigating the associations between demographic variables and awareness are also presented in Table 2.
+The crude odds ratios revealed significant associations between awareness and gender, age group, location, years of education, household income, occupational level and BMI category.
+Significant associations were also found between awareness and gender, age group, location, occupational level and BMI category when adjusting for all demographic variables in the final model.
 Results are discussed in the following sections.